The Real Estate Law Review: Japan

 i GK-TK structure

 Typically, a GK-TK structure has been used to make investments in trust beneficial interests in real estate, and loans backed by real estate.
-If a GK holds real estate directly, by raising funds from TK investors, it will generally be subject to a licensing requirement under the ASJREV.
+If a GK holds real estate directly, by raising funds from TK investors, it will generally be subject to a licensing requirement under the Act on Specified Joint Real Estate Ventures (ASJREV).
 Therefore, the GK-TK structure has usually been structured to invest in trust beneficial interests in real estate, not in real estate itself.
-An exemption from the licensing requirement under the ASJREV (newly introduced in 2013) allows the GK-TK structure to invest in real estate itself if certain requirements are met.
+An exemption from the licensing requirement under the ASJREV allows the GK-TK structure to invest in real estate itself if certain requirements are met.

 A GK-TK structure that is used to invest in a trust beneficial interest in real estate will subject the GK to the strict registration requirement under the Financial Instruments and Exchange Act (FIEA), unless an exception applies.
 One of the exceptions available under the FIEA is the QII exemption, which essentially requires that:

-- the number of non-QII TK investors (if any) is 49 or less (non-QIIs are limited to certain categories, which includes a foreign corporation, after the 1 March 2016 amendment to the relevant cabinet order and cabinet office ordinance under the FIEA, while there were no limitations imposed on non-QIIs before the amendment);
+- the number of non-QII TK investors (if any) is 49 or less (non-QIIs are limited to certain categories, which includes a foreign corporation);

 - none of the TK investors is a disqualified investor as described in the FIEA; and

-- the GK, as the operator of the TK arrangement, files with the relevant governmental authority a notification regarding the QII exemption (the requirements for the notification to be filed by the GK are now more complex, compared to the previous simpler requirements).
+- the GK, as the operator of the TK arrangement, files with the relevant governmental authority a notification regarding the QII exemption.

 Another exception available under the FIEA is the exemption by outsourcing to a registered discretionary investment manager.
 Under this exemption, the GK retains a registered discretionary investment manager (a 'registered financial instruments operator' under the FIEA) as its asset manager to manage its trust beneficial interest in real estate on a discretionary basis.
 This exemption requires, among others, that: